3 Types of Dinosaurs and Their Many Subtypes

 Advertisement

-Family: Plateosauridae: This is the best-known family of prosauropods, with animals found in Europe, China, and North and South America.
-They were 25 to 30 feet long with narrow, long snouts, long necks, powerful front and back limbs, and heavy bodies.
+• Plateosauridae: This is the best-known family of prosauropods, with animals found in Europe, China and North and South America.
+They were 25 to 30 feet (7.6 to 9.1 meters) long with long, narrow snouts, long necks, powerful front and back limbs, and heavy bodies.

 The second group of sauropodomorphs, the Sauropoda, probably came from an ancestor much like Thecodontosaurus.
 This probably happened sometime in the Late Triassic, when sauropods first appeared.
 All sauropods were giants and four-legged plant-eaters.

-Family: Vulcanodontidae: The earliest true sauropod is Vulcanodon from the Early Jurassic of Zimbabwe.
-The only skeleton is missing the head, neck, and much of the tail.
+• Vulcanodontidae: The earliest true sauropod is Vulcanodon from the Early Jurassic of Zimbabwe.
+The only skeleton is missing the head, neck and much of the tail.
 It had a bulky body and its legs were long and straight.
 The front limbs were almost as long as the back, and each back foot had five toes.

-Family: Barapasauridae: The next most primitive sauropod, Barapasaurus, is known from parts of several skeletons from the Early Jurassic of India.
-If was up to 60 feet long, with a slender body and a long neck, tail, and limbs.
+• Barapasauridae: The next most primitive sauropod, Barapasaurus, is known from parts of several skeletons from the Early Jurassic of India.
+It was up to 60 feet (18.3 meters) long, with a slender body and a long neck, tail and limbs.

 Brian Franczak